-Situations arise in surface- and wastewater management in which it is important to be able to determine the origin of the water and of the potentially problematic substances/organisms it might contain.
+Situations arise in surface- and wastewater management in which it is often important to be able to determine the origin of the water and of the potentially problematic substances/organisms it might contain.
 Examples would include the detection of faecal contamination at recreational water locations, nutrient-related questions or malfunctioning WWTPs.
-This research involves a deeper examination of the extent of the possible contribution of advanced DNA techniques in clarifying such questions.
+This research involved a deeper examination of the extent of the possible contribution of advanced DNA fingerprinting techniques in clarifying such questions.

 - Is effluent discharge into surface water traceable?
 And, if so, how far from the source?